bbhunter/getJS/README.md

 $ getJS -url=https://poc-server.com -plain | tojson
 ```

-To feed urls from a file use:
+To feed urls from a file, use:
 ```bash
 $ getJS -input=domains.txt
 ```

-To save the results to a file, and don't display anything, use:
+To save the results to a file, use:
 ```bash
 $ getJS -url=https://poc-server.com -output=results.txt
 ```